-Staff changes in the Division of Polar Programs
+Staff changes in the Office of Polar Programs

-The Division of Polar Programs (PLR) welcomes new staff members to the PLR front office and to the Section for Antarctic Infrastructure and Logistics (AIL).
+The Office of Polar Programs (OPP) welcomes new staff members to the OPP front office and to the Section for Antarctic Infrastructure and Logistics (AIL).

 Dr. Arnold received his Ph.D. in polymer science from the Massachusetts Institute of Technology; his MBA from the University of Michigan Ross School of Business; and his BA in chemistry from Vassar College.